TomPhlippoteau/documentation/3 - DnsMask.md

 ## Install

 Dnsmak allows a domain and all subdomain to an IP.
-If my case, all `*.web.local` will point to the raspberry-pi server, thus allowing me to not edit the `hosts` file on each device of the local network.
+If my case, all `*.lan` will point to the raspberry-pi server, thus allowing me to not edit the `hosts` file on each device of the local network.

 let's install dnsMask
 `sudo apt install dnsmasq`